vitorm04/docs.pt-br/docs/csharp/roslyn-sdk/get-started/semantic-analysis.md

 [!code-csharp[Access the sequence of members on the string type](../../../../samples/csharp/roslyn-sdk/SemanticQuickStart/Program.cs#9 "Access the sequence of members on the string type.")]

-Essa sequência de origem contém todos os membros, incluindo propriedades e campos, portanto, filtre-a usando o método <xref:System.Collections.Immutable.ImmutableArray%601.OfType%2A?displayProperty=nameWithType> para localizar elementos que são objetos <xref:Microsoft.CodeAnalysis.IMethodSymbol?diplayProperty=nameWithType>:
+Essa sequência de origem contém todos os membros, incluindo propriedades e campos, portanto, filtre-a usando o método <xref:System.Collections.Immutable.ImmutableArray%601.OfType%2A?displayProperty=nameWithType> para localizar elementos que são objetos <xref:Microsoft.CodeAnalysis.IMethodSymbol?displayProperty=nameWithType>:

 [!code-csharp[Filter the sequence to only methods](../../../../samples/csharp/roslyn-sdk/SemanticQuickStart/Program.cs#10 "Find the subset of the collection that is the methods.")]